 “Going through the discernment process helped me fulfill my call,” Craig said.

 So Craig enrolled at Trinity School for Ministry after working various jobs for 15 years post college.
-He enrolled in Asbury Seminary’s D.Min. program one year ago in order to grow himself as a leader, pastor and mentor.
+He later enrolled in Asbury Seminary’s D.Min. program in order to grow himself as a leader, pastor and mentor.

 “What Dr. Tennent presented in his podcast on sanctification and what came through regarding the Seminary’s mission and the way it understood theology, really appealed to me,” he said.
 “The podcast emphasized both grace and sanctification.”

-As part of the D.Min. program, Craig is preparing a dissertation project to develop training and spiritual formation resources for the staff and volunteers at the Albemarle Pregnancy Resource Center.
+As part of the D.Min. program, Craig prepared a dissertation project to develop training and spiritual formation resources for the staff and volunteers at the Albemarle Pregnancy Resource Center.
 This center provides counseling, ultrasounds and abortion alternatives for pregnant women.